Jump to main content

 • Please note that each no-show incurs a charge of $15 that will be added to your student account if you fail to notify us in advance that you will not be attending your scheduled appointment.
 The missed appointment policy applies to all counseling appointments, including group, individual, and couples counseling.

-• There is also a $185 no-show charge for initial psychiatric appointments and $90 for follow up psycchiatric appointments.
+• There is also a $185 no-show charge for initial psychiatric appointments and $90 for follow up psychiatric appointments.
 Timely cancellation will allow appointment times to be offered to another student.

 • Visit the Employee Assistance Program (EAP) page for more information about the services available to UNC employees.

 We offer a variety of services, including group, individual, and couples therapy.
 Students also have access to psychiatry consultations and after-hours support.
-If you have questions about which of these services might be the best for you, come in to see us for an initial consultation.
+If you have questions about which of these services might be the best for you, contact us to schedule a consultation.
 One of our counselors can provide a treatment recommendation based on your specific needs.

 • Group Therapy

 The Counseling Center offers a variety of support, process, and skills-based groups for students.
-In a safe and supportive setting, students have the opportunity to meet with others who have similar concerns.
+Students have the opportunity to meet with others who have similar concerns in a safe and supportive setting.
 Group therapy is proven to be clinically beneficial and is often the service of choice by many of our students.
 Groups meet weekly for hour-and-a-half once the minimum number of members is reached.
 They run through the end of the semester and new groups form at the start of each semester.
 Below you will find the groups that are currently offered and when they are held.
 If you are interested in any of the groups below, please give us at a call at 970-351-2496 or come in for an initial consultation.

 Anxiety Workshop (Skills Group)

 The Anxiety Workshop is a 6-module/week skills group designed to provide information about anxiety, help students explore the impact, and provide the tools to cope with and manage anxiety.
-The workshop covers biopsychosocial aspects of anxiety and helps students explore their unique factors in each domain that contribute to their anxiety.
+The workshop covers biological, psychological, and social/environmental aspects of anxiety and helps students explore their unique factors in each domain that contribute to their anxiety.
 Workshop members also provide support to one another in implementing strategies and coping with anxiety.
-The Anxiety Workshop is an open group that runs continually year-round.

 The Anxiety Workshop is for students who experience general, social, or testing anxiety, and/or panic attacks.
 It can also help students experiencing high stress, persistent worry, negative beliefs about self, or can be a part of treatment when addressing acute anxiety stemming from a traumatic event.
 Students who can benefit are those who want to learn more about anxiety, build awareness of their unique triggers and manifestation of anxiety, gain tools to manage and decrease anxiety, and receive support while coping and implementing those tools.